Assertion

 | Headers | Specifies the API headers in HTTP requests or responses that provide important metadata, such as content type, authentication details, and instructions for processing the data. |

-Create a Query assertion
+Query assertion

 | Section | Description |